klarna/kastle/README.md

     make
     make run

-By default kastle node will listen on port 8092.
+By default kastle node will listen on 8092 for http and on 8093 (if configured) for https requests.

 ## Post messages to Kafka
-Produce a message to a random partition of a specified topic.
-Recommended way of producing data if the topic is not compacted and the order of the events is not important.
+Produce a message to a random partition of a specified topic:

-    POST <endpoint>/rest/kafka/v0/{topic}
+    POST <endpoint>/rest/kafka/v0/<topic>

 Produces a message to a specified partition of a specified topic.

-    POST <endpoint>/rest/kafka/v0/{topic}/{partition}
+    POST <endpoint>/rest/kafka/v0/<topic>/<partition>

 ## HTTP headers/body
 Request body structure depends on headers.